 Tim Keller gets into this.
 Amy Sherman gets into this.
 Ben Witherington gets into this.
 Tom Nelson gets into this.
 There is a profound theology in this.
-There is something we can rest on, explore and offer to our folks and we can root it in the Scripture.
+There is something we can rest on, explore, and offer to our folks, and we can root it in the Scripture.
 That’s really good news.

-The other thing I would say is about theology and I think this is probably true in almost everything.
-Clarity, like compelling clarity on anthropology and eschatology, fills in almost every gap.
-That is, until we have fundamental clarity on why we were made and what our being “made in the image of God” means, and until we have clarity on “where is it all going?
-What’s my role in this progression and where will I land?”
-Until we have clarity on these things, people will always trip and stumble on a million different issues, not least of which is sexuality and not secondarily of which is vocation as well.
-I would encourage us all just to continue to pound a drum on anthropology and eschatology and again we have to of landed on what we think happens after Jesus comes back.
+The other thing I would say is about theology, and I think this is probably true in almost everything.
+Clarity on anthropology and eschatology fills in almost every gap.
+That is, we need to have fundamental clarity on why we were made and what our being “made in the image of God” means; we need clarity on questions like, “Where is it all going?”
+“What’s my role in this progression, and where will I land?”
+Until we have clarity on these things, people will always trip and stumble on a million different issues, not least of which are sexuality and vocation.
+I would encourage us all just to continue to pound a drum on anthropology and eschatology.
+We need to have landed on what we think happens after Jesus comes back.
 That really has bearing on our work now.

-There’s also a spirituality.
+There’s also a spirituality of vocation.
 This comes back again to the story of Jerry.
 How do I know my vocation?
 How are you listening?
-Vocation comes form the root “calling” which assumes that there is a caller and it also assumes that we can hear.
+Vocation comes from the root “calling” which assumes that there is a caller and it also assumes that we can hear.
 If we are not listening we are going to have a hard time hearing.
 So often, the response to the question of “what is my calling” is “what are your gifts?”
 That’s very different than “how are you listening for the caller?
 Tell me about your prayer life?
 Tell me about your experiences of solitude?
 How does God’s voice sound to you?
 When have you heard him?
-How are often are you in solitude like Jesus in order to create space simply to listen and to hear the One who calls?”
+How often are you in solitude like Jesus in order to create space simply to listen and to hear the One who calls?”

 “We have often become deaf, unable to know when God calls us, unable to understand in which direction he calls us.
 Thus, our lives have become absurd.
 In the word “absurd” we hear the Latin word, surdus, which means deaf.
 A spiritual life requires discipline because we need to learn to listen to God, who constantly speaks but whom we seldom hear.
 When, however, we learn to listen, our lives become obedient lives.
 The word ‘obedient’ comes from the Latin word audire, which means ‘listening.’
 A spiritual discipline is necessary to move from an absurd to an obedient life, from a life filled with noisy worries to a life in which there is some free interspace where we can listen to our God and follow his guidance.
 Jesus’ life is a life of obedience.
 He was always listening to the Father, always attentive to his voice, always alert for his directions.
 Jesus was all ear.
 That is true prayer: being all ear for God.
 The core of all prayer is indeed listening, obedient standing in the presence of God.”

 I recently received a wonderful email from a guy who came down not long ago from New York City to Corhaven for a personal retreat.
 He is in business in Manhattan.
 He works for a toy company that employs several hundred people in Honduras making safe wooden toys, high-end stuff, out of sustainably harvested wood in a way that generates self-sustaining business practices.
 He saw that there were personal retreats and wanted to come down for a five day one and he saw that TWI was having a retreat right after that.
 He emailed me and said, “For whatever it’s worth, I’m one of the Gotham fellows from Redeemer Presbyterian Church and their Center for Faith and Work.”
-So I was like, “Great, yes come!
+So I responded, “Great, yes come!
 Have a personal retreat, and then join the corporate retreat and then go back for your Gotham retreat.”
 He just emailed me and this is the effect of him doing a personal retreat, most of which was in silence and solitude, and then coming to one of our group retreats.
 Here’s what he says,

-“I have particularly blessed by God’s nearness following my personal retreat and the final Gotham retreat.
+“I have been particularly blessed by God’s nearness following my personal retreat and the final Gotham retreat.
 The Gotham retreat was a very rich experience in the Lord’s presence and community, and both it and my time in Corhaven will always be a sweet remembrance of the Lord’s love and faithfulness.”

-Happens all the time.
+This happens all the time.
 People come out with vocation questions and they encounter the love of God.
 He went on to say:

 “With regards to work, God has used these past few months to refocus my time on Tegu and I can say that I’ve never felt more confident or comfortable in my time here.
 I still have questions around long-term career direction, but God has given me a conviction about where he has me and the role I’m playing in my business and I’m very grateful for that.”

-So what is the goal of spiritual formation, specifically as it relates to listening?
+So what is the goal of these retreats and this posture of listening?
 To what end?
 Self-actualization?
 Is that the goal?
 Is it so that people walk around a little bit lighter?
 Those things can happen, but it’s not the point.
-The point is this: it’s not so that someone can merely feel good about their job or that their life has meaning, it’s about something far deeper.
+It’s about something far deeper.
 It is about spiritual formation.

 Remember we started with the story of Rich?
 That is what we are talking about.
 He is a really good lawyer who is a potent presence of Christ.
-In other words, what does the aroma of Christ smell like off a person?
+In other words, what does the aroma of Christ smell like on a person?
 Christ living through us will always be more powerful than anything we do for him on our own strength.
 In that sense, life becomes a school of spiritual formation.
 Everything is an opportunity to be formed in the image of Christ.

 “The Kingdom is not only beyond our efforts, it is even beyond our vision.
 We accomplish in our lifetime only a tiny fraction of the magnificent enterprise that is God’s work.
 Nothing we do is complete, which is a way of saying that the Kingdom always lies beyond us.
 No statement says all that can be said.
 No prayer fully expresses our faith.
 No confession brings us to perfection.
 No pastoral visit brings wholeness.
 No program accomplishes the church’s mission.
 No set of goals and objectives concludes everything.
 And this is what we are about.
 We plant the seeds that one day will grow.
 We water seeds that are already planted knowing that they hold future promise.
 We lay foundations that will need further development.
 We provide yeast that produces far beyond our capabilities.
 We cannot do everything and there is a sense of liberation in realizing that, because this enables us to do something and to do it very well.
 We are workers, not master builders.
 We are ministers, not Messiahs.”

-So can we walk out of this thinking, “You know what, I can’t do it all, but there’s some that I can take some big steps in.”
+So can we walk out of this thinking, “You know what, I can’t do it all, but here’s something that I can take some big steps in.”
 I’m not going to see it all realized even in my own church and seminary, but you know what, that’s actually not my business.
 My business is to be very faithful with what I’m being called to do in this arena and what God is laying on my heart.